 Read more detailed descriptions of the data used in the ready-made datasets.

 We disclose the ready-made dataset to the data recipient.
 The data recipient then becomes the controller of the transferred data.
+In the vast majority of data permits we grant, the data recipients use the data for scientific research.

 When statistical data is requested from the ready-made datasets, the data to be disclosed does not contain personal data.